alifsemi/alif_M55-viewfinder/README.md

 # Viewfinder demo application

-This application is built on VSCode Getting Started Template (alif_vscode-template) The default hardware is Gen 2 Ensemble DevKit with camera module and display.
+This application is built on VSCode Getting Started Template (alif_vscode-template) Please choose the target using CMSIS Solution

-**NOTE:** To change the target board set BOARD_ALIF_DEVKIT_VARIANT in board/board.h For example AppKit gen2
-#define BOARD_ALIF_DEVKIT_VARIANT       5

 **NOTE:** Ensemble DevKits do not ship with a camera and display by default.
 Please contact Alif to request.

 Camera modules supported by the demo application are:
 - MT9M114 **This is the default camera**
+- OV5675
 - ARX3A0 **This camera module has also been shipped with Alif Semiconductor kits**

-You can change the camera module in the project by commenting|uncommenting camera component in `viewfinder.cproject.yaml`
+You can change the camera module in the project by using the CMSIS Solution user interface or by commenting|uncommenting camera component in `viewfinder.cproject.yaml`
 ```
     - component: AlifSemiconductor::BSP:External peripherals:CAMERA Sensor MT9M114
     # - component: AlifSemiconductor::BSP:External peripherals:CAMERA Sensor ARX3A0
+    #- component: AlifSemiconductor::BSP:External peripherals:CAMERA Sensor OV5675
 ```

 Choosing the camera module can be done using the csolution GUI by clicking "Manage Software Components" and searching with CAMERA.